 ‘Remaking the Real Economy: Escaping Destruction by Organised Money’ (to be published Policy Press, 2020) identifies actions necessary to rebuilding the social-infrastructural layer, re-establishing the progressive- competitive layer and refocusing the technological-revolutionary layer to achieve a fully sustainable planet earth.

-The practicalities of such an agenda will require a host of practical measures which will be dependent on the effective regulation and restraint of organised money and the complete displacement of neoclassical economics.
+The practicalities of such an agenda will require a host of corrective measures which will be dependent on the effective regulation and restraint of organised money and the complete displacement of neoclassical economics.

 That can be achieved either with the realisation and support of constituents of organised money, or, by some more aggressive action by other constituents.
 It may not be easy.
 But if the necessary actions are not achieved, then it will be difficult for our generation ever to look our daughters and grand-daughters in the eye and assure them of our true love and support.